- State Program Coordinator:Seri Niimi-Burch

-For information on how to volunteer with FoodCorps in Hawai’i, please contact Seri.
+For more information on getting involved with FoodCorps in Hawai’i, please contact Seri.

 Why Serve in Hawai’i?

-All of FoodCorps Hawai’i’s principals and their staff are committed to building garden based nutritional education programs, and expanding the connections between hands-on learning and the core curriculum.
-We know that children who are healthy are ready to learn.
+All of our partner schools’ principals are committed to building garden-based nutrition education programs, and expanding connections between hands-on learning and the core curriculum.
+FoodCorps is dedicated to providing training and support to our service members to ensure that the education and programs they provide are engaging, place-based, and culturally-relevant.
+We know that children who are healthy and engaged are ready to learn.
 Imua (Forward we go)!

 The Kohala Center is an independent, not-for-profit, community-based center for research, conservation, and education.
 By focusing on the needs of island residents and the research interests of their university and agency partners, four core areas of work have emerged: food, water, place, and people.
 Through these partnerships and by recognizing that they work in a model environment, they help communities on the island, in the Pacific, and around the world thrive—ecologically, economically, culturally, and socially.
 Their mission: to respectfully engage the Island of Hawaiʻi as a living model for humanity.
 Their vision: a state of pono, in which individuals realize their potential, contributing their very best to one another, to the community, and to the ʻāina (the land) itself, in exchange for a meaningful and happy life.